Why the Peace Crane?

 Portrait of Kim Parker Simon in front of large oak tree, founder of Peace Crane Wellness

 Kim Parker Simon was born and raised in North Florida and currently calls St. Johns County home.
-Since 2010, Kim has worked for local and state-wide nonprofits on issues like domestic violence, substance use and mental health, access to education, food and housing, civil rights and liberties, and most recently as a Director with a trauma-informed yoga nonprofit.
+Since 2010, Kim has worked for local and state-wide nonprofits on issues like domestic violence, substance use and mental health, access to education, food and housing, civil rights and liberties, and most recently as Executive Director with a trauma-informed yoga nonprofit.

 In 2019, Kim signed up for a yoga teacher training to learn more about the practice that helped her recover from debilitating back pain, heal from trauma, and cope with anxiety.
 Once she completed her training with Centred on Yoga in Fernandina Beach, she felt called to share.